The primary tasks of the Agency are to:

 The Ministry of Finance and the Danish Central Federation of State Employees’ Organisations (CFU) set up the Agency (previously called the Centre for Development of Human Resources and Quality Management) during the collective agreement negotiations in 1999 and the Agency started it’s work on the 1st of April 2000.
 Since then the collective agreement has been renegotiated in 2002, 2005, 2008 and 2011, and the Agency was continued in each agreement.
 In the 2013 negotiations, the Agency was renamed the Agency for Competence Development in the State Sector, which was continued at the 2015 and 2018 agreements.
 A lot has changed throughout the years, but the core area remains strategic competence development.

-The Agency for the Modernisation of Public Administration under the Ministry of Taxation is the government “employers’ organisation” and it acts as the agreement partner and as advisor for government workplaces on pay, management and personnel matters.
+Danish Employee and Competence Agency under the Ministry of Taxation is the government “employers’ organisation” and it acts as the agreement partner and as advisor for government workplaces on pay, management and personnel matters.

 The Danish Central Federation of State Employees’ Organisations (CFU) is the cooperation between Trade Unions organizing employees in the public sector, both state and municipal employees.
 CFU negotiates the collective agreements with the ministry of Finance.
 The parties to the collaboration are The Danish Confederation of Professional Associations (AC), The Collective Negotiation Community of Central and Local Government Employees SKAF (CO10 and LC) as well as Organisations of Public Employees – Denmark (OAO).
 The central organisations cover approx. 98% of all state employees.